bytedance/android-inline-hook/doc/manual.md

 # Initialize

-* **shadowhook can be initialized at the java layer or the native layer, and you can choose one of the two.**
+* **ShadowHook can be initialized at the java layer or the native layer, and you can choose one of the two.**
 * The java layer initialization logic actually only does two things: `System.loadLibrary`; calling the `init` function of the native layer.
 * The initialization can be executed multiple times concurrently, but only the first time actually takes effect, and subsequent initialization calls will directly return the return value of the first initialization.